5l1v3r1/HawkScan/README.md

  >

     optional arguments:
-      -h, --help     show this help message and exit
-      -u URL         URL to scan [required]
+     -h, --help         show this help message and exit -u URL             URL to scan [required]
-      -w WORDLIST    Wordlist used for URL Fuzzing [required]
-      -s SUBDOMAINS  subdomain tester
+     -w WORDLIST        Wordlist used for URL Fuzzing.
+Default: dico.txt -s SUBDOMAINS      Subdomain tester
      -t THREAD          Number of threads to use for URL Fuzzing.
-Default: 20
-      -a USER_AGENT  choice user-agent
+Default: 20 -a USER_AGENT      Choice user-agent
-      --redirect     For scan with redirect response like 301,302
+     --redirect         For scan with redirect response (301/302) -r                 Recursive dir/files
-      -p PREFIX      add prefix in wordlist to scan
+     -p PREFIX          Add prefix in wordlist to scan
-      -o OUTPUT      output to site_scan.txt (default in website directory)
+     -o OUTPUT          Output to site_scan.txt (default in website directory)
-      -b             Add a backup file scan like 'exemple.com/ex.php.bak...' but longer
+     -b                 Add a backup file scan like 'exemple.com/~exemple/, exemple.com/ex.php.bak...' but longer
-      -r             recursive dir/files
-      --cookie COOKIE  Scan with an authentification cookie
+     -H HEADER_         modify HEADER
-      --exclude EXCLUDE  To define a page type to exclude during scan
+     --exclude EXCLUDE  To define a page or response code status type to exclude during scan
-      --timesleep TS     To define a timesleep/rate-limit if app is unstable during scan --auto          Automatic threads depending response to website.
-Max: 10
+     --timesleep TS     To define a timesleep/rate-limit if app is unstable during scan
+     --auto             Automatic threads depending response to website.
+Max: 30
      --update           For automatic update

  >